Park Hotels & Resorts Inc. (PK) Shares Down Despite Recent Market Volatility

-Park Hotels & Resorts Inc. (NYSE: PK)’s stock price has decreased by -0.07 compared to its previous closing price of 13.99.
-Nevertheless, the company has seen a gain of 0.22% in its stock price over the last five trading days.
+Park Hotels & Resorts Inc. (NYSE: PK)’s stock price has decreased by -6.78 compared to its previous closing price of 14.02.
+Despite this, the company has experienced a -6.51% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in Park Hotels & Resorts Inc. (NYSE: PK) Right Now?

-Park Hotels & Resorts Inc. (NYSE: PK) has a higher price-to-earnings ratio of 19.34x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.99.
-Analysts have mixed views on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 9 as “hold,” and 2 as “sell.”
+The price-to-earnings ratio for Park Hotels & Resorts Inc. (NYSE: PK) is above average at 18.08x.
+The 36-month beta value for PK is also noteworthy at 2.01.
+There are mixed opinions on the stock, with 6 analysts rating it as a “buy,” 0 rating it as “overweight,” 9 rating it as “hold,” and 2 rating it as “sell.”

 Sponsored

-The average price point forecasted by analysts for Park Hotels & Resorts Inc. (PK) is $16.46, which is $2.52 above the current market price.
-The public float for PK is 222.97M, and currently, short sellers hold a 7.07% ratio of that float.
-The average trading volume of PK on March 03, 2023 was 3.33M shares.
+The average price estimated by analysts for PK is $16.46, which is $3.66 above than the current price.
+The public float for PK is 216.47M, and at present, short sellers hold a 7.29% of that float.
+The average trading volume of PK on March 10, 2023 was 3.30M shares.

 PK’s Market Performance

-PK stock saw a decrease of 0.22% in the past week, with a monthly decline of -4.96% and a quarterly a decrease of 14.31%.
-The volatility ratio for the week is 2.52%, and the volatility levels for the last 30 days are 2.88% for Park Hotels & Resorts Inc. (PK).
-The simple moving average for the last 20 days is -1.76% for PK stock, with a simple moving average of 1.99% for the last 200 days.
+PK’s stock has seen a -6.51% decrease for the week, with a -9.92% drop in the past month and a 10.62% gain in the past quarter.
+The volatility ratio for the week is 3.17%, and the volatility levels for the past 30 days are at 2.91% for Park Hotels & Resorts Inc. The simple moving average for the last 20 days is -6.96% for PK stock, with a simple moving average of -3.94% for the last 200 days.

 Analysts’ Opinion of PK